UTokyo-FieldPhenomics-Lab/FIELDimagePy-QGIS/README.md

 # FIELDimagePy-QGIS
-A native QGIS plugin alternative for FIELDImageR-QGIS, using QGIS build-in python and no need to install R dependencies.
+A reimplementation QGIS plugin alternative for FIELDImageR-QGIS, using [QGIS](https://qgis.org/en/site/) build-in python and no need to install R dependencies.

+The original FIELDimageR is made by [Popat Pawar](https://www.linkedin.com/in/dr-popat-pawar-204bb136/) and [Filipe Matias](https://www.linkedin.com/in/filipe-matias-27bab5199/) in R, to analyze orthomosaic images from research fields.